spectralDNS/spectralDNS/README.md

 spectralDNS contains a setup.py script and can be installed by cloning or forking the repository and then with regular python distutils

     python setup.py install --prefix="path used for installation.
 Must be on the PYTHONPATH"

 or in-place using

     python setup.py build_ext --inplace

-However, spectralDNS depends on three other modules in the [spectralDNS](https://github.com/spectralDNS) organization: [mpiFFT4py](https://github.com/spectralDNS/mpiFFT4py), [shenfun](https://github.com/spectralDNS/shenfun) and [mpi4py-fft](https://github.com/spectralDNS/mpi4py-fft).
+However, spectralDNS depends on two other modules in the [spectralDNS](https://github.com/spectralDNS) organization: [shenfun](https://github.com/spectralDNS/shenfun) and [mpi4py-fft](https://github.com/spectralDNS/mpi4py-fft).
 And besides that, it requires [*h5py*](http://www.h5py.org) built with parallel HDF5, for visualizing the results, and [*cython*](http://cython.org) is used to optimize a few routines.
 The regular "python setup.py ..." will not install these dependencies for you, and, as such, it is strongly adviced to install spectralDNS using Anaconda, as shown below.

 To install using Anaconda, you may compile it yourselves using (from the main directory after cloning)

     conda build -c conda-forge -c spectralDNS conf/conda conda install spectralDNS --use-local

-which will also build and install mpiFFT4py, shenfun and mpi4py-fft.
+which will also build and install shenfun and mpi4py-fft.
 You may also use precompiled binaries in the [*spectralDNS*](https://anaconda.org/spectralDNS) channel on Anaconda cloud.
 Use for exampel

     conda create --name spectralDNS -c conda-forge -c spectralDNS spectralDNS source activate spectralDNS

-which installs both spectralDNS, mpiFFT4py and all required dependencies, most of which are pulled in from the conda-forge channel.
+which installs both spectralDNS and all required dependencies, most of which are pulled in from the conda-forge channel.
 There are binaries compiled for both OSX and linux, for either Python version 2.7 or 3.6.
 To specify the Python version as 3.6 instead of default (used above) you can for exampel do

     conda create --name spectralDNS_py3 -c conda-forge -c spectralDNS python=3 spectralDNS source activate spectralDNS_py3